Categories

 World Trade Center on fire after terrorists flew planes into the buildings on September 11, 2001

 Cigarette smoke is a major modifiable risk factor for lung disease, heart disease, and many cancers.
 Smoke can also be a component of ambient air pollution due to the burning of coal in power plants, forest fires or other sources, although the concentration of pollutants in ambient air is typically much less than that in cigarette smoke.
 One day of exposure to PM2.5 at a concentration of 880 μg/m3, such as occurs in Beijing, China, is the equivalent of smoking one or two cigarettes in terms of particulate inhalation by weight.[25][26]
 The analysis is complicated, however, by the fact that the organic compounds present in various ambient particulates may have a higher carcinogenicity than the compounds in cigarette smoke particulates.[27]
 Secondhand tobacco smoke is the combination of both sidestream and mainstream smoke emissions from a burning tobacco product.
 These emissions contain more than 50 carcinogenic chemicals.
-According to the United States Surgeon General's 2006 report on the subject, "Short exposures to secondhand [tobacco] smoke can cause blood platelets to become stickier, damage the lining of blood vessels, decrease coronary flow velocity reserves, and reduce heart variability, potentially increasing the risk of a heart attack".[28]
+According to the United States Surgeon General's 2006 report on the subject, exposures to secondhand tobacco smoke can activate platelets causing increased clotting and increased risk of thrombus and potentially damage the lining of blood vessels, decrease coronary flow velocity reserves, and reduce heart rate variability, potentially increasing the risk of a heart attack.
+The chances of these effects occurring increase with increased exposure and time of exposure.[28]
 The American Cancer Society lists "heart disease, lung infections, increased asthma attacks, middle ear infections, and low birth weight" as ramifications of smoker's emission.[29]

 Reduced visibility due to wildfire smoke in Sheremetyevo Airport, Moscow, 7 August 2010